data-edu/data-science-in-education/_book/index.md

 Jesse:

-> To Mara and Sharla, for supporting me and cheering me on and reminding me that no matter how challenging it seemed, I could do the thing.
-To Hadley, for the retweet that changed my life and made this book possible.
-To Miriam, for the compassion and guidance and inspiration.
-And to Leo, Miles, Abby, and Jinx, who have all been a part of this journey with me.
+> To Leo, Miles, Abby, and Jinx.

 Josh: